 - Like other members of the family Felidae, lions have dental formula 184.108.40.206 / 220.127.116.11 and have a total of 30 teeth.

 - They have canine teeth of exceptional size, which they use for a strong bite and killing the prey.

 - Their lower molar and upper third premolar teeth are called Carnassial teeth, specially adapted for cutting and tearing and work like two scissors.

-- Their upper Carnassial are larger than lower Carnassial and have a dental cap with two squeezed blade-like pointed ends or cusps.
+- Their upper Carnassial is larger than lower Carnassial and has a dental cap with two squeezed blade-like pointed ends or cusps.